 Learn what Intensive Interaction is, who uses it, how it works and what the benefits are.
-You can also learn how the approach first started and find out about training courses.

 What is Intensive Interaction?